 - Impatience lives in our head—Patience lives in our heart

 In the disillusionment phase, the emotional rollercoaster is to be expected and needs to be normalized.
-Talk to your colleagues, staff, (and self) to create a safe space to be vulnerable and share your thoughts and feelings.
+Talk to your colleagues, staff, (and self) to create a safe space to be vulnerable, sharing your thoughts and feelings.
 There is a real opportunity for us to learn and grow personally and professionally when we practice patience in our recovery.